cagintunc/LanguageLearningApp/README.md

     <img src="figures/1.jpg" alt="Figure 2" width="300">
 </p>
 <p align="center">
-<b>Figure 2:</b> When the user selects the German language, a different page opens (First UI, which will change).
+<b>Figure 2:</b> When the user selects German as the language, a different page is displayed.
+(This is the initial UI and will be updated later.)
 </p>

 ### <a name='addWord'></a>Adding a New Word in the Game